vuejs/router/packages/docs/guide/advanced/dynamic-routing.md

 })
 ```

 The example above assumes two things: first, the newly added route record will match the `to` location, effectively resulting in a different location from the one we were trying to access.
-Second, `hasNecessaryRoute()` returns `false` after adding the new route to avoid an infinite redirection.
+Second, `hasNecessaryRoute()` returns `true` after adding the new route to avoid an infinite redirection.

 Because we are redirecting, we are replacing the ongoing navigation, effectively behaving like the example shown before.
 In real world scenarios, adding is more likely to happen outside of navigation guards, e.g. when a view component mounts, it register new routes.